joeyaiello/docs/openpublishing/docs/partnerdocumentation/repo-creation.md

 Once this file has been committed, if there is a new language added under locales, the localized repo will be created automatically after the English branches publish.

 ## Next steps
-The next step your team will need to do is found at: [Repo and provisioning](repo-provision.md).
+The next step we need to do is to [provision the repo](repo-provision.md).
+VSC will do that for you.
+Please make sure that:
 Please send Xiaokai He and Sandra Aldana the following information:

 - Repo URLs
+- Make sure that the live branch is the default in the repo(s) to provision.
 - Repo branches and which one to associate to stage and live.
 In general, master should be for staging and live should be for publishing to live.
 See (Publis)[publish.md] topic.
 - Publishing end-points: MSDN, TechNet, VS.com, other.
 If other, we need the canonical URL you would like to have for your site.